Soprolux Listed by bravox Ransomware Group

 The company provides high-quality gourmet and specialty products.

 On May 7, 2026, the French gourmet food distributor Soprolux appeared on the leak site of the ransomware group known as bravox.
-The company, which supplies high-quality specialty and gourmet products, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, or employee whose details appear in those files could now face identity-related risks.
+The company, which supplies high-quality specialty and gourmet products, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, or employee whose details appear in those files could now face identity-related risks.

 Why This Matters for You and Your Family